Armadallc/Archemy/OPTION_C_IMPLEMENTATION_COMPLETE.md

 2. **Maintained stability** by preserving existing role system
 3. **Gradual migration path** for future feature development
 4. **Runtime management** capabilities for dynamic permission control

-The system is now ready for production use with enhanced permission capabilities activated alongside the proven role-based architecture.